marpat/blog/README.md

 NBO blog IPython Notebooks
 ================

-This area contains iPython Notebooks written on the topics of processing output txt files.
+This area contains Jupyter Notebooks written on the topics of processing output txt files.
 Those output files originate from a wide variety of computational chemistry runs, notably from the Natural Bond Orbital (NBO) analysis of molecular properties.